SiddAjmera/AngularStyleGuide/README.md

 1. Implement the lifecycle hook interfaces.
 Don't just use methods without implementing the Lifecycle Hook Interfaces.

+## Pro Tips

+1. Implement Hot Module Replacement which is a Webpack feature.
+2. Create TypeScript Aliases for shorter imports.

 ## Helpful Tools

 1. Use [codelyzer](https://www.npmjs.com/package/codelyzer) to follow this guide.